 I don’t know if you missed it but I did until tonight.
 We don’t have this in Canada but there have been some US states that have been doing so for the past while.
 You may find the following link very interesting that explains the positions of each state in regards to drug use in pregnancy.
 The intentions were good to protect the unborn child but the consequences to mother’s who tested positive were of great concern.
+While testing of mothers for drug use has been done off and on for years what made this different was that the confirmation of drug use was deemed to be a criminal offense with the results handed over to the police.

 As this article from March 4th indicates the practice has been ongoing in Tennessee for at least a year and a pilot project was planned for Indiana this year.
 According to the article the situation in Tennessee came with some significant risk to the mother if found to have a positive screen.